-Functional tests focus on the business requirements of an application.
+Functional testing focuses on the business needs of your application.

-They only verify the output of action and do not check the intermediate states of the system when performing that action.
+They only validate the output of the operation and do not check the intermediate state of the system when the operation is performed.

-There is sometimes confusion between integration tests and functional tests as they both require multiple components to interact with each other.
+Sometimes there is confusion between integration tests and functional tests, as both require multiple components to interact with each other.

-The difference is that an integration test may simply verify that you can query the database while a functional test would expect to get a specific value from the database as defined by the product requirements.
+The difference is that integration tests can only verify that you can query the database, whereas functional tests want to get specific values defined by the database product requirements.

 Smoke Testing, also known as “Build Verification Testing”,